DataSeer/dataseer-ml/Readme.md

 3. Each sentence is going through a cascade of text classifiers, typically all based on a fine-tuned [SciBERT](https://github.com/allenai/scibert) deep learning architecture integrated in Java via [DeLFT](https://github.com/kermitt2/delft) and [JEP](https://github.com/ninia/jep), to predict if the sentence introduce a dataset, and if yes, which dataset type and sub type is introduced.

-4. The text body is then processed by a sequence labeling model which aims at recognizing the section relevant to dataset introductions and presentations.
+4. The text body is then processed by a sequence labeling model which aims at recognizing the section relevant to dataset introductions and presentations (zoning of "data" sections).
 "Materials and Methods" for instance is a usual relevant section, but other sections might be relevant and the "Materials and Methods" sections can appeared with a variety of section headers and subsections not relevant.
 This sequence labelling process is realized currently by a CRF using various features including the predictions produced in the previous steps 3.

 5. A final selection of the predicted datasets takes place for the sections identified as introducing potentially datasets, using the result of the sentence classification of step 3 for predicting additionally the type and subtype of the recognized datasets.